scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 .. class:: abstract

    Average-atom models are an important tool in studying matter under extreme conditions, such as those conditions experienced in planetary cores, brown and white dwarves, and during inertial confinement fusion.
-   In the right context, average-atom models can yield results close enough in accuracy (i.e. within experimental uncertainties) to codes which require orders of magnitude more computing time, and thus greatly reduce financial and environmental costs.
+   In the right context, average-atom models can yield results with similar accuracy to simulations which require orders of magnitude more computing time, and thus they can greatly reduce financial and environmental costs.
-   Unfortunately, due to the the wide-range of available models and lack of open-source codes, average-atom models can appear somewhat unapproachable.
+   Unfortunately, due to the wide range of possible models and approximations, and the lack of open-source codes, average-atom models can at times appear inaccessible.
-   In this paper, we present our open-source average-atom code, atoMEC.
+   In this paper, we present our open-source average-atom code, `atoMEC <https://github.com/atomec-project/atoMEC>`_.
-   We explain the aims and structure of atoMEC to illuminate the different stages and options in an average-atom calculation, and facilitate future community contributions.
+   We explain the aims and structure of atoMEC to illuminate the different stages and options in an average-atom calculation, and facilitate community contributions.
-   We also discuss the use of various open-source Python packages in atoMEC, which have (and still do) expedited its development.
+   We also discuss the use of various open-source Python packages in atoMEC, which have expedited its development.

 .. class:: keywords